 UMaine Researchers: PIs must follow the Office of Research Administration's Proposal Submission Policy and Timeline.
+All proposals must include David Hart as an approver in PARS.
 Proposals must be fully approved by ORA and have completed routing through PARS before Step II can be completed.

-Non-UMaine Researchers: PIs must email the following documents to umgmc@maine.edu by February 16, 2023:
+Non-UMaine Researchers: PIs must email the following documents to umgmc@maine.edu by February 22, 2024: